gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 Camera Screen
 ^^^^

 The UI of the Camera Screen was updated for a better user experience.
-The document corner guides in the camera screen are now drawn programmatically.
+The document corner guides on the camera screen are now drawn programmatically.
 The color of the corner lines can be set by overriding the color resource named ``gv_camera_preview_corners``.

 The corner guide png image resources called ``gv_camera_preview_corners.png`` can be deleted as they are not used anymore.

 The `CameraFragmentListener` received an additional method for checking imported documents.
 Even if you don't use the `Document Import`_ feature you need to implement ``CameraFragmentListener#onCheckImportedDocument(Document, DocumentCheckResultCallback)``.
 If you don't use the `Document Import`_ feature an empty implementation is sufficient.
 In case you enabled document import you must call one of the callback methods.

-When using the Screen API Camera Activity the ``gv_icon_onboarding.png`` was replaced with a new image showing a question mark called ``gv_help_icon.png``.
-Override this new image when configuring the Camera Screen using the Screen API.

 Analysis Screen
 ^^^^